temesxgn/TrekEast/README.md

 * Business
   * `Do the math.
 If one engineer can now build for three platforms instead of one you’re going to save a lot of money, and it takes less time to ship for multiple platforms.`

+## Configuration
+Configuration details for each component
+* Assuming lerna project already created (npx lerna init)

+### Create React App
+* `create-react-app web-app`
+* `npm install --save react-dom react-native-web react-art` - web dependencies
+* `npm run eject` - eject webpack configuration to disable ModuleScopePlugin. **VERY IMPORTANT to reference code outside of src folder

+### Universal Component Library
+* `npx lerna create @trekeast/component-library -y` - shared components module to be used with all platforms.
+Call from the root of the repository
+* `npx lerna add react@^16.8.4`
+* `npx lerna add react-dom@^16.8.4`- make sure we have the same version of the React and ReactDOM in each package by calling lerna add from the root of the repository
+* `npx lerna add react-primitives`
+* `npx lerna add @trekeast/component-library` - run every time after creating a component in component library
+* `npx lerna clean -y && npx lerna bootstrap --hoist` - Hoisting dependencies to the root of the repository is possible.
+All packages are installed in the root of the repository, and node_modules local to packages contain only symlinks.
+We can now import modules from the common library.
+* `npx lerna run start --scope=web-app` - to run web app

+-- TODO:
+* `npm install --save react-native` - Native IOS & Android
+* `npm install --save react-sketchapp react-test-renderer` - Sketch